 Guide & Inform.
 Car-Net Guide & Inform offers an enhanced navigation and infotainment experience for Volkswagen drivers.
 Volkswagen has incorporated technologies that enhance existing navigation offerings while adding an additional level of information that can empower owners.

 Satellite navigation is refined with Car-Net Guide & Inform, incorporating several layers of information right onto the infotainment screen.
 Every CC features fuel prices, sports scores, movie information and weather data as part of the three-month SiriusXM Travel Link trial.
-Volkswagen customers will also enjoy traffic information and a complimentary four-year SiriusXM Traffic trial.
+Volkswagen customers will also enjoy traffic information and a complimentary three-month SiriusXM Traffic trial.

 Customers purchasing new Volkswagen models equipped with Volkswagen Car-Net Security & Service connected vehicle services (not including App-Connect) will receive a no-charge trial for six months after purchase.
 To extend the benefits of this connectivity system, customers can choose from a number of Volkswagen Car-Net payment options: 1 year, for $199; 2 years for $378; 3 years for $540; or, month-to-month, for $17.99.